 The soothing colors of aquamarine have led to many symbolic associations with bodies of water, especially oceans.
 Folk tales and myths tell of the treasure boxes of mermaids filled with these gems.
 While greenish blue aquamarines enjoyed great popularity during late Victorian times, consumers nowadays prefer bluer stones.
 However, some people may prefer more greenish aquamarines because these are more likely to have natural, untreated colors.
 Nevertheless, both blue and greenish blue will make beautiful ring stones.
 Aquamarines are also the modern March birthstone.

 Darker colored aquamarines generally have higher prices than lighter ones.
-You can learn more about buying aquamarines here.
+Read our aquamarine buying guide to learn more.

 Named after the American financier J. P. Morgan, morganite is another member of the beryl family.
 Discovered in 1910, this pale pink gem has become a very desirable engagement ring stone.
 Morganite’s color has helped associate it symbolically with love and innocence.
 Its high clarity and affordability, even in large sizes, also contribute to its popularity.